A B O U T L E S L I E

 Leslie was raised by a single mother after her father was killed in a car accident when she was eleven.
 She learned from an early age to be self-reliant and to navigate life in unconventional ways.

 Now, Leslie is ready to represent you.
 Her education and experience equip her to tackle some of our most pressing needs with firsthand knowledge.
-She understands the challenges and constant pressure that families in North Carolina face every day.
-Leslie will work tirelessly for the expansion of paid family and medical leave, enhancing workplace protections for parents, addressing the pay gap for women and people of color, and dealing with the crippling costs of childcare.
+She understands the challenges and constant pressure that families in New Hanover County face every day.
+Leslie will work tirelessly to save our hospital, protect our green spaces and wetlands, improve our infrastructure and reduce traffic, and most importantly – to make out county government open, accessible, and transparent.

 As she neared the completion of her college education, Leslie and her husband Jeff were blessed to find out they were having a baby.
 The best thing for their family was for them to start a business to support their newest little Cohen.

-Leslie is a strong believer in the value of a good education and she is very grateful for the education that she received, even though she did not receive her degree.
+A strong believer in the value of a good education, Leslie is very grateful for the education that she received, even though she did not receive her degree.
 But she also believes that we need to address the ways in which women are not fully supported in schools, in the workplace, and in society in general.
 For most of us, trying to balance school, work, and a family can be difficult or even impossible.
 Many women find themselves having to make difficult choices about their own lives in order to improve those of their families.
 Many people share a similar path to Leslie’s – roughly 68 percent of Americans older than 25 do not have a bachelor’s degree.

 Career and Family

-Though their first business ended in bankruptcy, Leslie and Jeff didn’t let early adversity stop them from embarking on a second venture, this time a successful commercial graphics firm.
+Owning a small business is the American dream and Leslie knew from an early age that she wanted to work for herself.
+She and Jeff took the skills they had gained working in the graphics and printing industry to start their own small printing business.
+But like the majority of small family businesses, this first attempt did not succeed.
+Undaunted, Leslie and her husband embarked on a second venture, this time a successful commercial graphics firm.
 They designed collateral advertising for Fortune 500 companies for twelve years before transitioning their business to fine art in 2002.
 Leslie’s paintings are now featured in collections across the globe.

 Coming To Wilmington

-Leslie will bring her bold entrepreneurial spirit, creative problem solving, passion for justice and equality, and compassion for others to the North Carolina General Assembly.
-We need leadership that understands and reflects the people they represent.
-Leslie is here to stand with North Carolina mothers, fathers, grandparents, and caregivers of all kinds.
-With your help, we will move North Carolina Forward Again!
+Leslie will bring her bold entrepreneurial spirit, creative problem solving, passion for justice and equality, and compassion for others to the New Hanover County Board of Commissioners.
+We need leaders who understand and reflect the values of the people they represent.
+Leslie is here to stand with parents, grandparents, and caregivers of all kinds.
+With your help, we can take New Hanover into a bright and sustainable future.